m-ahlstrom/cms-from-scratch-php/README.md

 </details>

 <details>
   <summary>2.
 In phpMyAdmin, set up your database.
-First create a new database with a custom name, then on the SQL tab, run the following query. <strong>You must add a user in the users table with a hash as a password, otherwise you won't be able to log in.</strong></summary>
+First create a new database with a custom name, then on the SQL tab, run the following query.</summary>

 ```SQL
 CREATE TABLE `articles` (